-Taking time for self-care gave me the space to pause and think more creatively.
-It allowed me to zoom out and assess the projects I’ve been working on to make sure they align with my bigger vision.
+Taking time for self-care gave me the space to pause and think.
+It allowed me to take a break and assess the projects I’ve been working on to make sure they still align with my bigger vision.

-This valuable “afternoon of self-care” might just become a regular part of my practice.
+This valuable afternoon of self-care might just become a regular part of my practice.
 Taking an afternoon off periodically, whether it’s monthly or quarterly, is quite the restorative treat.